 Video: 10 ways to make flying more comfortable

-Prior to watching the video, the student learns words and expressions that will appear in the video (e.g. noobie, grumpy, hack, tune out, etc.) by matching them with the correct meanings.
+Prior to watching the video, the student learns words and expressions that will appear in it (e.g. noobie, grumpy, hack, tune out, etc.) by matching them with the correct meanings.
 Then, they practice using this vocabulary by filling in the gaps.

 Next, they watch the video 10 ways to make flying more comfortable and answer video comprehension questions.
 They also complete the sentences based on the video with the missing words and expressions (e.g. connecting gate, terminal, upgrade, announcement, etc.) and then match them with the right explanations.